emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

     program's finalization code may end up running concurrently with other code that accesses the underlying resource, and so access to the resource need to be guarded with a lock, but then an unlucky scheduling of finalization can result in deadlock.
-See [BOEHM02]_ for a detailed discussion of this issue.
+See :ref:`Boehm (2002) <BOEHM02>` for a detailed discussion of this issue.

 The :term:`message type` of finalization messages is :c:func:`mps_message_type_finalization`, and the client program must